chrisengelsma/3d-painting/README.md

 [...]/build/libs/3d-painting.jar.
 You may include this JAR file as a classpath when running Java.

-To use the paintbrush, we must launch a Java virtual machine, specifying all of these JAR files and the locations of our JNI libraries.
-Provided in cae/trunk/bin are scripts (e.g. paintdemo.sh) that illustrate how we do this for different platforms.
+To use the paintbrush, we must launch a Java virtual machine.
+Provided in bin/ are scripts (e.g. paintdemo.sh) that illustrate how we do this for different platforms.
-Similarly, provided with the Mines JTK in jtk/trunk/bin are similar scripts.
-To enable CAE, we must add cae.jar to the classpath.
+To enable painting, we must add 3d-painting.jar to the classpath.
 This can be done using a scripting language such as sh or csh as follows:

 Using bash, sh or ksh (Unix/Mac):